 We’re so glad we did because we had blast with Flightlinez.
-Scott, Nick, John, and the new guy (it was his actual first day) took great care of us and made sure we didn’t die.
+Scott, Nick, John, and the new guy (it was his first day) took great care of us and ensured we didn’t die.
 Plus, this fits in great with our theme of local adventures.
 We want to learn to appreciate everything that our own city has to offer and take time to water our own grass instead of thinking the grass is greener on the other side.

 Getting prepped with safety class.
 Also, they have sunscreen ready for you in costco sized bottles.

-After a van ride, there was a 15 minute hike up to the top of the mountain.
+After a van ride, there was a 15-minute hike up to the top of the mountain.